 • Cultural: This would include celebrations around heritage like the Bastille festivities in France and traditional ceremonies.

-The Master of Business Management specialised in International Event Management is aimed at a range of students and practitioners from different backgrounds.
+The Master of Business Management specialised in Events is aimed at a range of students and practitioners from different backgrounds.
 Although the programme will be suited to business professionals from a broad range of business administration fields, in all sectors and branches, it has been specifically designed for those who wish to pursue senior management positions within the events industry or as preparation for further study in the field, such as a PhD in the field of events, or in the hospitality management, tourism management or other service sector management areas.
 WUP was asked to look at specific careers in the events industry for graduates of this Master programme, and found career areas including:

 Policy and planning advisor: Big sport events, festivals or conferences have a big impact on host communities and can mean big business for countries.
 Based on your expert knowledge in the field, you advise national, provincial or local governments on policy, planning and strategy around these events while adhering to targets.